developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/ekb/index.md

 For either method, one or more files must be copied to the device from `/Enterprise Browser/JavaScript Files/Enterprise Browser`, a directory on the computer that contains the Enterprise Browser installation.

 ### Include all API modules
 To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by the app's files and include a reference to the JavaScript modules file in the app.
-For instance, to include the modules file in the `index.html`, copy it to the same directory as the app's `index.html` file and and add the following line to the HTML's HEAD section:
+For instance, to include the modules file in the `index.html`, copy it to the same directory as the app's `index.html` file and add the following line to the HTML's HEAD section:

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>